-Scott MF*, Botigué LR*, Brace S, Stevens C, Stevenson A, Thomas MG, Fuller D, Mott R.
+Scott MF*, Botigué LR*, Brace S, Stevens C, Mullin VE, Stevenson A, Thomas MG, Fuller DQ, Mott R.

-Whole genome sequence from 3,000-year-old Egyptian emmer wheat reveals dispersal and domestication history
+A 3,000-year-old Egyptian emmer wheat genome reveals dispersal and domestication history

 Botigué LR*, Song S*, Scheu A*, Gopalan S, Pendleton AL, Oetjens M, Taravella A, Seregély T, Zeeb-Lanz A, Arbogast RM, Bobo A, Unterländer M, Daly K, Kidd JM, Burger J, Veeramah KR.